saebekassebil/teoria/README.md

 ## teoria.interval(from, to[, direction])
- - A sugar function for the #from and #between methods of the same namespace.
+ - A sugar function for the #from and #between methods of the same namespace and for creating `TeoriaInterval` objects.

 *from* - Either a string, in "simple-format" or a ```TeoriaNote``` that is the root of the interval measuring.
 If a string is supplied, it's treated as